iluxonchik/iluxonchik.github.com/_posts/2016-08-22-why-you-should-learn-python.md

 In the Python's example none of that is obvious, it just sort of "magically" works.
 Now, while one might argue that it's a good thing, since it abstracts the programmer away from the implementation details (and I agree with that), I like to know exactly what's happening.

-It's interesting that many of the things that I mentioned as disadvantages, I know consider advantages.
+It's interesting that many of the things that I mentioned as disadvantages, I now consider advantages.
 To be fair, there is no "magic" in Python, if you dive in a little deeper, you'll find out that there is no actual magic involved, it's just the way the language interprets your code, and from that perspective, I find it fascinating.
 If you share the same feelings, I suggest you to investigate further about how the language works, if something seems like "magic", find out what's actually happening, things will become a lot clearer and that "magic" will turn into "convenience".